wilsonmar/wilsonmar.github.io/_posts/2019-06-04-flood-the-internet.md

 ## Security scans

-In today's ransomware enviornment, we all need to be extra vigilant to ensure security.
+In today's ransomware environment, we all need to be extra vigilant to ensure security.

 1. Install <a target="_blank" href="https://inspec.io/">https://inspec.io</a>
 (created by Chef)